interpretor/zyre.js/README.md

 const Zyre = require('zyre.js');
 ```

-Creates a new zyre.js instance. (arguments are optional)
+Creates a new zyre.js instance (arguments are optional).

 ```js
 const zyre = new Zyre({